r3k4t/torapf/README.md

 ![Screenshot_2020-12-27_13-25-14](https://user-images.githubusercontent.com/69615463/103166336-06dda900-4847-11eb-95c7-61398e078688.png)

-TORAPF is a Tor Network Admin Page Finder Tool.Its build on python program.It can help to get admin page anonymously.
+TORAPF is a Tor Network Admin Page Finder Tool.Its build on python program.It can help to get admin page from tor network.

 ### Setup ###